mattmorgis/oai-coding-agent/infrastructure/README.md

 ### 1.7 Connect to Your Database

-Once you have pgAdmin open (http://localhost:8080 with dev@localhost / devpass), you can connect to your PostgreSQL database:
+Once you have pgAdmin open (http://localhost:8080 with dev@example.com / devpass), you can connect to your PostgreSQL database:

 **Setting up the database connection in pgAdmin:**